-India has the reputation for being a vibrant, mysterious country and their stone industry is no different.
+India has a reputation for being a vibrant, mysterious country and its stone industry is no different.
 The start of the industry dates back to 3200 BC.

-India’s stone varieties can be counted in the upwards of several hundreds.
-They are most well known for their granite and marble, but do have a wide selection of quartzite, sandstone, slate and limestone.
+India’s stone varieties can be counted in the upwards of several hundred.
+They are most well known for their granite and marble but do have a wide selection of quartzite, sandstone, slate, and limestone.